python-control/python-control/doc/response.rst

 Linear time invariant (LTI) systems can be analyzed in terms of their frequency response and python-control provides a variety of tools for carrying out frequency response analysis.
-The most basic of these is the :func:`~control.frequency_response` function, which will compute the frequency response for one or more linear systems::
+The most basic of these is the :func:`frequency_response` function, which will compute the frequency response for one or more linear systems::

   sys1 = ct.tf([1], [1, 2, 1], name='sys1')